 Hiking and Biking in Biogradska Gora National Park

 Starting from the the Info Center at Biogradska Gora, six marked trails launch with an average distance of 12 km.
 Each leads to different peaks and lakes in the region.
 There is an educational trail that is 3.3 km that travels around the lake, and has information about flora and fauna of this region.
 The Mojkovac trail offers an approximate 1.5 to 2-hour hike both ways.
 This trail gives you a nice view of some beautiful peaks and a nice lake view if you have a guide that shows you where to veer off-trail just a bit.
 The Bendovac Trail gives a nice view high above Biogradska Gora Jezero or Lake.

-There are separate trails for hiking and biking.
+Separate trails for hiking and biking exist.
 Some of these trails provide single track mountain biking.
 Quality Polar 29″ mountain bikes are available for rent through the visitor center.
 Bike rentals are 3 euros per hour or 10 euros for the day.

 The park also offers swimming, fishing, and kayaking!
 Boats are rentable on the lake for those looking to explore Biogradska Gora Jezero (Lake).

 Food and Lodging at Biogradska Gora Park

 There is a visitor center at the base of the mountains, right next to the lake, where you can learn information about the local animal life such as otters, bears, eagles, and many other animals.
 There is also a restaurant next to the visitor center with a range of national food options including cevapi.

 There are camping and lodge rental options inside the park for those that want to base their stay here.
 These include village farm stays below around the park or mountain or shepherd huts called katuns.
 These katuns are the only distinctly Montenegrin architectural design according to local architects.
 Here’s our list of best places to stay near Biogradska Gora.

-(Content and pics provided by student adventurers Andrew Arthur and Michael Gray.)
+(Some content and pics provided by student adventurers Andrew Arthur and Michael Gray)